chros73/rtorrent-wiki/Performance-Tuning.md

 #### Disk allocation

 `system.file.allocate` specifies whether to allocate disk space for a new torrent.
 Default is `0`.

-It's suggested to leave it off: it reduce disk usage when a torrent is added.
+Why would you care about this setting?
+Because "it’s beneficial in the as-less-fragmentation-as-possible sense".

+When it's enabled (set to `1`):
+- on a non-blocking file system that supports `fallocate` (like btrfs, ext4, ocfs2, xfs) that is used to resize files, hence there is no performance issue
+- if `fallocate` isn't supported by a blocking file system and `--with-posix-fallocate` was used during compilation of `libtorrent` then that is used to resize files, it can be [slower](https://log.amitshah.net/2009/03/comparison-of-file-systems-and-speeding-up-applications/) then the above one
+- on Mac OS X a different method is used

+When it's disabled (set to `0`):
-Opening a torrent causes files to be created and resized with `ftruncate` (`ftruncate` has problem on vfat filesystem, though.)
+- opening a torrent causes files to be created and resized with `ftruncate` (`ftruncate` has problem on vfat filesystem, though.)
 This does not actually use disk space until data is written, despite what the file sizes are reported as.
 Use `du` without the flag `--apparent-size` to see the real disk usage.

 #### Session save